jimbrend/jimbrend/README.md

 <img width="1083" alt="Screenshot 2024-12-24 at 1 35 02 AM" src="https://github.com/user-attachments/assets/5e3b31c7-4d67-42f8-b16a-97b837913dd3" />

-During this time I made a community website of many called dajwebs.com where I e-mailed all my homework to myself, it was going to be a social website just for friends and games.
+During this time I made a community website of the many websites I made myself one was called dajwebs.com, where I e-mailed all my homework to myself, it was going to be a social website just for friends and games.
 Specifically was a Halo HTML website, and mxodreamwarriors.com (A Matrix Online MMO) clan, I also played City of Heroes, Villains, and Guild Wars 1 etc. I had custom rendered characters that animated upon each page load in, was pretty cool, I helped set this up I remember was very fun (Unfortunately I guess Sony Online Entertainment dropped the ball or priorities changed I don't know but if anyone knows of a project like this upcoming please let me know I'm interested):
 ![mxomybettermemories](https://github.com/user-attachments/assets/7af47f42-a7d2-41b8-a405-4e7f244633ab)